povlhp/FlySkyRxFirmware/README.md

 ### Flashing new firmware

-* Download the firmware from https://github.com/povlhp/FlySkyRxFirmware
+* Download the firmware from https://github.com/povlhp/FlySkyRxFirmware (or to get RSSI on iBus channel 8 or 14 from  https://github.com/Cleric-K/FlySkyRxFirmwareRssiMod )
 optional: open it in an hex editor then change the 4 bytes at offset 0x1C00 (12 34 56 78) to change RX ID, I think you can use any arbitrary values, just avoid using FF FF FF FF.
 If you do not do this, your receivers might have same ID; and be bound at same time.
 I recommend using the ID from the old firmware.
 * Click open (